How to switch Medicare or Medicare Advantage plans

 Outside of these two time frames, you may qualify for a Special Enrollment Period (SEP) if you experience a qualifying event, such as moving out of your plan’s service area, leaving your employer or losing credible drug coverage through no fault of your own.

 Medicare vs. Medicare Advantage plans

 Now that you know when you can enroll or switch plans, here are the key differences between Medicare and Medicare Advantage coverage options.

 Medicare, also called Original Medicare, is made up of Part A and Part B plans.
 This is a government-issued health insurance plan that covers medical costs for people over age 65.

-  Medicare Advantage (Part C), also called MA or Medigap, is a private insurance plan that offers more benefits than Original Medicare.
+Medicare Advantage (Part C), also called MA, is a private insurance plan that offers more benefits than Original Medicare.
 Besides covering hospitalization and medical care, Medicare Advantage health plans provide coverage for services that Medicare doesn’t.

 Finding the right Medicare plan

 To find the best plan for you, it’s helpful to know the parts and what they cover:

 - Part A helps cover the big things, like hospitalizations and skilled nursing care.

 - Part B helps cover routine care, like doctor visits and preventive care.